xXenvy/SelfBotClient/.github/ISSUE_TEMPLATE/bug_report.md

 **information**
  - OS:
  - Library version:
-> You can check the version of the library using `pip show selfbotclient`
+> You can check the version of the library using `pip show asynccore`

 **Additional context**
 Add any other context about the problem here.